Aubrey L. Haines

-Aubrey L. Haines (1914 – 2000) was a Yellowstone National Park and Mount Rainier National Park ranger and the first Park Historian of Yellowstone National Park.
+Aubrey Leon Haines (1914 – 2000) was a Yellowstone National Park and Mount Rainier National Park ranger and the first Park Historian of Yellowstone National Park.

 Early life and education

 Aubrey Leon Haines was born to Doris E. and Albert S. Haines on August 30, 1914, in Portland, Oregon.
 He graduated from high school in Seattle in 1933.
 In 1938, he earned a Bachelor of Science degree in forestry from the University of Washington.
 In June 1941, Haines was furloughed from Yellowstone National Park for military service, where he spent four years with the Army Corps of Engineers.
 Haines went on to earn a Master of Science in forestry from the University of Montana in 1949 and complete a year of doctoral degree work at the University of Washington.

 Career in Yellowstone National Park

 In 1938, Haines began working as a Yellowstone National Park ranger.
 Following the conclusion of his military service in 1945, Haines returned to work as a ranger until his promotion to assistant park engineer in 1946.
 Haines spent two years as the assistant park engineer before departing to undertake degree work for his master's degree at the University of Montana.
 In 1950, Haines returned to the National Park Service as a supervisory park ranger at Mount Rainier National Park.
 In 1956, he was transferred back to Yellowstone National Park and his old job as assistant park engineer.

 In 1960, Haines was appointed to the newly created position of park historian where he served until his retirement in 1969.